 The intelligence cycle starts by giving the analytical endeavour a direction and goal.
 This would typically come from what analysts call their ‘client’; a political decision-maker, police commander or business manager.
 We can apply it to anyone giving out the task at hand, though.
 The direction itself might be the analysis of media reports, an assessment of a national security threat, or an estimative report about future developments in a business intelligence context.

 Phase one also includes the planning stage.
 It is vital as it outlines how the goals are intended to be achieved and what is needed to do so.
 Analysts would, for example, draft a collection plan to establish what data and information they need, where they can get it and how.
 In that regard, it’s advisable to consider a wide variety of reliable sources.
-The concept of ‘garbage in, garbage out’ applies.
+The concept of garbage in, garbage out applies.
 Meaning the quality of your input determines the quality of your output.
 So it’s worth putting some thought into it right from the start.

 If you’re not an analyst, you might get direction from a supervisor, manager, spouse or even yourself.
 Not much difference there.
 With the intelligence cycle in mind, you’d first define the problem and articulate what you’re intending to do as accurately as possible before you do anything else.
 Sure, that goal will certainly move along the way.
 But it’s better to aim badly than not aim at all.

 In terms of planning, applying the intelligence cycle can make your work more efficient.
 If you know where the journey is going, you’re more likely to know what you’ll need to get there.
-This is your chance to make sure you get on the right track early on and your input is of the highest quality.
+This is your chance to make sure you get on the right track early on and that your input is of the highest quality.
 Planning your collection alone helps go beyond the first two pages of a google search.

 Phase two of the intelligence cycle is all about gathering data and information from the sources detailed in an analyst’s plan.
-However, whether the collected data will eventually be useful to achieve the goal is yet to be determined.
+However, whether the collected data will eventually be useful in achieving the goal is yet to be determined.
 At this stage, you’re only collecting, categorising and making sure you have covered all relevant sources.
 Start with whatever data you already have on file.
 Then consider the information that needs to be more actively collected.

 There are many types of potential sources of information.
 If you don’t have an agency behind you, there’s a lot you can gather from open sources or by just picking up the phone and talking to people with the expertise.
 Depending on what you’re trying to do, here’s a handy open-source intelligence (OSINT) framework that might at least give you an idea of what’s possible.